UofT-DSI/stat_gen/README.md

 * [Folder Structure](#folder-structure)

 ## Description

+This course provides a comprehensive introduction to the principles and practices of statistical genetics and genomic epidemiology.
+Through a structured combination of lectures and hands-on coding sessions, students will explore key concepts in molecular genetics, population structure, and association testing.
+Topics include Mendelian and complex trait inheritance, Hardy-Weinberg equilibrium, heritability estimation, GWAS, and advanced methods for addressing population stratification and multiple testing.
+Emphasis will be placed on modern computational tools (e.g., PLINK, Megma, Regenie) and real-world data applications to prepare students for research in genetic epidemiology and precision medicine.

 SQL is used across the machine learning pipeline, and is a fundamental skill for data scientists to master.
 This module will focus on the technical skills needed for working with SQL, including flat-file datasets (JSON, CSV) ingestion, query design, and relational database management.
 Additionally, participants will examine common data management concerns, data access management, and data privacy adherence.